Affiliated Organisations

 www.friendsofmillbank.org

-Celebrating the heritage and achievements of military medicine, and its relevance for healthcare worldwide.
-You are warmly invited to our talks in the original lecture theatre at the former Royal Army Medical College, Millbank (now Chelsea College of Arts).
+Celebrating the heritage, achievements and ongoing relevance of military medicine for healthcare worldwide.
+You are warmly invited to our medical history talks, open to all, normally held on the last Friday of the month on Zoom and at the former Royal Army Medical College, Millbank (now Chelsea College of Arts).
+See website for programme, registration, and other resources.

 Glenside Hospital Museum, Bristol